mikeshtro/homework/src/content/02-using-component.md

 ## Step 3

 Use the imported component in the AppComponent's HTML template using its selector.
-It will look like this `<mcf-coffee-overview></mcf-coffee-overview>`
+It will contain the component by using its selector `<mcf-coffee-overview></mcf-coffee-overview>`